 There are a few states, along with the District of Columbia and a handful of cities, which have laws mandating paid sick days.
 How all states handle paid and unpaid sick days is varied, to say the least.
 What about the Family and Medical Leave Act?
 Those who work for companies with 50 or more employees can apply for unpaid time off under the federal Family and Medical Leave Act, but they qualify only after a year on the job.
 Hospital stays count, but not every sort of illness does.
 That doesn't help those that are like Tom McLaughlin, however.
 Also, companies in almost all states that adopted a "Termination at Will" policy so they can terminate employees without a specific reason, as long as it isn't ruled as discriminatory.

 All states will allow those who believe they've been discriminated against because of a disability to file an administrative charge of discrimination with the state's Department of Labor or similar body.
 These claims can be hard to prove.
-The Nebraska Equal Opportunity Commission finds there is no reasonable cause to believe discrimination occurred in less than 10 percent of the administrative charges filed in Nebraska.
+In more than 90 percent of cases brought before the Nebraska Equal Opportunity Commission, the Commission finds there is no reasonable cause to believe discrimination occurred.
 No matter what the administrative finding is, however, an employee who believes he or she was discriminated against due to a disability can file a complaint in state or federal court.

 Information from article by John Hult, (Sioux Falls, S.D.)
 Argus Leader "A boss often can fire you while you're hospitalized"